luthfi-ramadhan/FAN-Enhanced_ViT/README.md

 ## Overview

-This repository contains the source code and preprocessed data used in our research paper.
-The dataset in this repository is preprocessed using Algorithm 1 in the paper to remove text overlay from the video.
+This repository contains the source code and processed data used in our research paper.
+The dataset in this repository is already processed using Algorithm 1 to remove text overlay from the video.
 The raw video contains confidential information about the subject, such as the subject's name, medical record, etc. The raw dataset is available upon reasonable request to the corresponding author (Mgs.
 M. Luthfi Ramadhan: luthfiramadhan@unsri.ac.id) and is subject to evaluation by Dr. Lies Dina Liastuti.

 ---